zacanger/niddesa/text/generated-translations/mahaniddesa/09-sinhala-amazon.md

 Truth, the other things are empty, this point of view, the desert of vision, evil Wrist, vision shock, vision bonding, suffering, trouble, roofing It is not for frustration.
 Not for pause.
 Not in order to feel intuitive.
 Not for constipation.
-Not for fade, Nirvana does not exist, nor does Nirvana look Do not take views, do not pardo.
+Not for fade, Nibbana does not exist, nor does Nibbana look Do not take views, do not pardo.
 Should not be redone. should not be paralysed, Should not enter.
 The world is unreal, the world is a corner, the world is a corner Natta, That Life Is A SerryThe other life is the other body.
 The animal is killed